 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
 Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4 with a footnote designated by "(1)".
 Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.
-All services obtained from out-of-network (POS) providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, and urgently needed care or dialysis outside the plan's service area).
+All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, supplemental hearing services, and urgently needed care when the network is not available or dialysis outside the plan's service area).
+This plan covers POS benefits up to a maximum of \$5,000.